Tuesdays at 10:30 am: Weekly Storytime

 Mondays, July 9*, 16, 23*, & 30; 11:00 AM- 4:00 PM: Drop-In for Maker Mondays

 Drop-in for a variety of hands-on maker activities on Make- it Mondays.
 There’s something for everyone with high and low tech. options every week.
-Activities for all ages.
+Activities for ages 8 and up.
 No registration.

 Tuesday, July 10, 1:00 PM : Sounds & Sweet Airs: The Exploration & Creation of Dramatic Music